Bharat Forge: History

 The company was founded by Nilkanthrao A. Kalyani on 19 June 1961.
 Headquartered in Pune, Maharashtra, it is the flagship company of the Kalyani Group.
-Bharat Forge's Special Economic Zone (SEZ) named Khed City is spread over an area of 1,000 hectares (4200 acres) in Khed taluka, and is the largest SEZ in Pune district. t was the first company promoted by the Kalyani Group and remains the Group's flagship company.
+Bharat Forge's Special Economic Zone (SEZ) named Khed City is spread over an area of 1,000 hectares (4200 acres) in Khed taluka, and is the largest SEZ in Pune district.
+It was the first company promoted by the Kalyani Group and remains the Group's flagship company.
 The current chairman of the company is the founder's son, Baba Kalyani.

 Bharat Forge's products include front axle beams, steering knuckles, connecting rods and crankshafts.
-The new strategy is to augument a strong global footprint in Lightweight materials.
+The new strategy is to augment a strong global footprint in Lightweight materials.
 As part of its risk mitigation efforts, Bharat Forge diversified into a variety of industrial sectors including oil & gas, infrastructure, and marine.
 Some of BFL's largest customers include Daimler Group, VW Group, Meritor and Dana etc. The company also has an extensive collaboration with major truck manufacturers.

 Bharat Forge's Investment and Windmills divisions were demerged to a new company named BF Utilities Limited on 15 September 2000.